justin-hale/moonfall-recaps/content/sessions/session-8.md

 ## 🌙 Final Thoughts

 The party rests under the stars as Bo's caravan and Tien's family merge with their group.
-Hellasana is drunk, Red is contemplative, Silas is scheming, and Olivia remains ever vigilant.
+Helisanna is drunk, Red is contemplative, Silas is scheming, and Olivia remains ever vigilant.
 With their next destination looming, Milstrom promises answers—but also deeper mystery and danger.